Stamford Bridge Pensioners

 The Stamford Bridge Pensioners were a speedway team which operated from 1929 until their closure in 1932.

 History

+In 1928 the new sport known as dirt track arrived from Australia and a speedway track was constructed around the football pitch at the Stamford Bridge Stadium, home to Chelsea F.C.
+The first fixture was held on 5 May 1928.

-The team were one of the pioneers of British speedway, entering and winning the first Southern League championship in 1929.
-The stadium was, and still is, the home to Chelsea F.C.
+The following year a team was created known as the Stamford Bridge Pensioners.
+The team were one of the pioneers of British speedway, entering and winning the inaugural Southern League championship in 1929.
 The track was made from black cinders and was also used as an athletics track, and after speedway finished it was used as a greyhound racing track.

-The team became the first champions of the United Kingdom alongside Leeds Lions of the Northern League, when they won the 1929 Speedway Southern League.
+The team became the first champions of the United Kingdom when they won the 1929 Speedway Southern League, alongside Leeds Lions who won the Northern League.

+The league winning team included their captain Gus Kuhn, one of the early stars.
+Four seasons of league speedway were held with riders such as Frank Arthur, Arthur Warwick, Dick Smythe and Wal Phillips impressing.

+The team disbanded after the 1932 Speedway National League season, when a greyhound racing track replaced it due to the profits being established by the totalisator takings at greyhound tracks.